Carloschi7/C7Engine/README.md

 # C7Engine
 Mini library used to process basic 2D/3D rendering (uses OpenGL)

-HOW TO SETUP AN EXTERNAL PROJECT TO USE THIS ENGINE
+HOW TO SETUP AN EXTERNAL PROJECT TO USE THIS ENGINE WITH VISUAL STUDIO

 1) New Project Settings Configurations